stetewsky/swirl/Coursera-FAQ.md

 ### I found a typo in one of the swirl lessons.
 Where should I report it?

-Please create a [New Issue](https://github.com/swirldev/swirl_courses/issues/new) over at our [course repository](https://github.com/swirldev/swirl_courses).
-Please provide the following information:
+Please create a [New Issue](https://github.com/swirldev/swirl_courses/issues/new) over at our [course repository](https://github.com/swirldev/swirl_courses) and provide the following information:

 - Course name
 - Lesson name